camtimms/RMIT_3D_Image_of_Hydrogen_Orbitials/README.md

   ```

 On a 20³ grid, the plot completes in ≈15 s on a modern desktop.
 Increase N for higher resolution at the cost of computation time (scales ~N³).

+## ⚖️ License

+This code is released under the MIT License.
+Feel free to reuse and modify.

+Happy simulating!
+— Campbell Timms